Excel converter

 When Excel is better than CSV

 Excel is better when the file is still being reviewed.
-CSV is intentionally simple and does not preserve formatting, comments, formulas, colors, multiple sheets, or many workbook conveniences.
-That simplicity is excellent for import and automation, but it can be limiting when a person needs to inspect the data.
+CSV is intentionally simple and best for plain rows, import, and automation.
+Excel keeps workbook conveniences such as formulas, notes, filters, formatting, colors, and multiple sheets.
 A common pattern is to convert the PDF to Excel first, review and clean the workbook, then save a simplified CSV copy only when another system needs a simple import file.

 If your workflow is already certain and the output only needs date, description, and amount, CSV may be enough.
 If the statement is messy, scanned, multi-page, password-protected, or used for client-facing review, Excel gives you more room to work.
 The important point is to keep the PDF, workbook, and any final CSV together so the review trail is clear.